 5. Enroll your child in swim lessons and practice floating regularly.

 Of course, this may seem like the most obvious one, and while it does not necessarily prevent accidents in the water, swim lessons are a great way to teach your children about water safety and help them learn to respect the water.
 There are a variety of swim schools and private instructors in the Collin County area that can help your child feel comfortable and confident in the water while teaching them the life-saving skills of floating and swimming.

-Since we have a pool at home and my boys are relatively young, I started them with ISR-style infant swimming classes so they could learn to float at under two years of age.
+Since we have a pool at home and my boys are relatively young, I started them with ISR infant swimming classes so they could learn to float before age two.
 It’s never too early or too late to begin swim lessons.
 However, if you can start early, it really helps children overcome fears and respect bodies of water at an early age.

 I ask my kids to float for several seconds every time they get in the pool.
-This is mainly for muscle memory—they spend most of the time splashing and playing around the steps and jumping in and out of the water, so they can start to forget the basics of floating.
+This is mainly for muscle memory — they spend most of the time splashing and playing around the steps and jumping in and out of the water, and they can start to forget the basics of floating.
 Floating on their backs is a life-saving technique, and if they are ever caught in a precarious situation, knowing how to float may save their life until help arrives.

-(ISR) You can visit their national website at the link above to find a local ISR instructor.
-Classes are geared towards infants to 6-year-olds.
+Visit the national website at the link above to find a local ISR instructor.
+Classes are geared towards infants to six-year-olds.

 This is another local favorite of mine.
-The class sizes are small with no more than two to three children at a time, and the attentive instructors not only teach your child to swim but also help them advance those skills and take them to the next level—like learning the four basic swim strokes.
+The class sizes are small with no more than two to three children at a time, and the attentive instructors not only teach your child to swim, but also help advance those skills and take them to the next level — like learning the four basic swim strokes.
 Frisco Swim School is conveniently indoors and open year-round.

 Lastly, if you are in need of financial support for swim school, organizations like the Hope Floats Foundation offer scholarships to provide swim lessons at local swim schools in Collin County.
 Visit its website to learn more.